ForestOfLight/skyoobguide/docs/clipping.md

 Table
 {: .label .label-green }

+{: .new }
+> This trick has been updated for the 0.20.5 patch!

 This clip is a ton of fun to play around with.
 Essentially, it lets you move around other players wherever you can place your table.
-It’s easiest to get the side chairs out of bounds rather than the middle ones, so it’s best to have your friends there.
-It’s also preferable to have warp with your friend(s) since this will not make you clip (or use an [Advanced Uber](../advanced/#drive--advanced-table-uber)).
+It’s easiest to get the side chairs on normal tables out of bounds rather than the middle ones, so it’s best to have your friends there.
+It’s also preferable to have warp with your friend(s) since this will not make you clip.

-<div style="width:100%;height:0px;position:relative;padding-bottom:56.250%;"><iframe src="https://streamable.com/e/ne7v5a?loop=0" frameborder="0" width="100%" height="100%" allowfullscreen style="width:100%;height:100%;position:absolute;left:0px;top:0px;overflow:hidden;"></iframe></div>
+<div style="width:100%;height:0px;position:relative;padding-bottom:56.250%;"><iframe src="https://streamable.com/e/wxakp1?loop=0" frameborder="0" width="100%" height="100%" allowfullscreen style="width:100%;height:100%;position:absolute;left:0px;top:0px;overflow:hidden;"></iframe></div>

-1. Have your friend place their table or campfire.
+1. Have your friend place their placeable chat prop.
-1. Sit down at it, then tap on a friend, and offer them a hand.
+2. Sit down at it, then tap on a friend, and offer them a hand.
-1. The friend does not take your hand, it should stay offering.
-They can then move around their table with you (and anyone else) on it!
+3. The friend does not take your hand, it should stay offering.
+4. They can then move around their table with you (and anyone else) on it!
+   1. You will be able to place your friend down with your table, but they will not slide around with your table like in older versions.
-1. Simply position the table where one of the players would be outside the desired wall and place it down to clip.
+5. Simply position the table where one of the players would be outside the desired wall and place it down to clip them out of bounds.
+   1. You likely won't be able to get them out of bounds on the first placement, so try placing the table quickly a bunch of times until they end up oob.
+(When you drag it out its position is valid for a split second, where your friends will automatically move.)
-1. Warp to your friend.
+6. Warp to your friend.

 ---